 Romania enters the war on the side of the Allies, but by August was occupied by Germans and Austrians.

-The Battle of Jutland results in many casualties on both sides, but the Allies took the brunt of the losses.
-However, the battle alarmed the Kaiser who grounded much of the German navy for the remainder of the war.
+The Battle of Jutland resulted in many casualties on both sides, but the Allies took the brunt of the losses.
+However, the battle alarmed Kaiser Wilhelm, who grounded much of the German navy for the remainder of the war.

-The Battle of Verdun results in the Germans mounting an attack on the French designed to ‘bleed the French dry’.
+The Battle of Verdun resulted in the Germans mounting an attack on the French designed to ‘bleed the French dry.’
 Although the fighting continued for nine months, the battle was inconclusive.
-Casualties were enormous on both sides with the Germans losing 430,000 men and the French 540,000.
+Casualties were enormous on both sides, with the Germans losing 430,000 men and the French 540,000.

-The battle of the Somme was preceded by a week long artillery bombardment of the German line which was supposed to destroy the barbed wire defences placed along the German line but only actually succeeded in making no mans land a mess of mud and craters.
-The five month long battle saw the deaths of 420,000 British soldiers (60,000 on the first day), 200,000 French soldiers and 500,000 German soldiers all for a total land gain of just 25 miles.
+The battle of the Somme was preceded by a week-long artillery bombardment of the German line, which was supposed to destroy the barbed wire defenses placed along the German line but only actually succeeded in making no man's land a mess of mud and craters.
+The five-month-long battle saw the deaths of 420,000 British soldiers (60,000 on the first day), 200,000 French soldiers, and 500,000 German soldiers, all for a total land gain of just 25 miles.

 The United States declares war on Germany

-The British combine Royal Flying Corps and the Royal Naval Air Service to create the Royal Air Force
+The British combined the Royal Flying Corps and the Royal Naval Air Service to create the Royal Air Force

-The British general, Haig, ordered the attack of the German sector at Amiens.
-At the same time the news came through that the allies had broken through from Salonika and forced Bulgaria to sue for peace.
+The British general Haig, ordered the attack on the German sector at Amiens.
+At the same time, the news came through that the Allies had broken through from Salonika and forced Bulgaria to sue for peace.

 The Allies continue to push into France and Belgium.
 They managed to take back most of what was lost in those two countries.

-In early November the Hindenberg line collapsed and the Germans were pushed back.
+In early November, the Hindenberg line collapsed, and the Germans were pushed back.
 This results in the Kaiser being abdicated from his leadership and an Armistice signed that would end World War 1.
-Germany was given harsh consequences which would aid Adolf Hitler in his rise too power.
+Germany was given harsh consequences which would aid Adolf Hitler in his rise to power.